-- IOL Master or manual keratometry, immer optimum patient outcomes. - A waiting period of two weeks between the first and second eye is recommended in order to accurately determine the lens power for the second eye.
-If inserting with forceps, the incision width should be 3.5 to 3.7 mm but no larger than 4 mm and should be at least 2.5 mm long.
-The paracentesis should be approximately 1.0 to 1.5 mm in width and approximately 2.0 mm - The capsulorhexis should be round (5.5 to 6.0 mm) with the anterior capsule covering the plate haptics.
-If the capsulorheas is a val, then the lens should be rotated to ensure maximum coverage of the plate haptics.

-Meticulous cortical clean-up should be performed and the lens rotated at least 90° to dislodge any hidden or - trapped cortex. - Patients should be kept on a tapering course of anti-inflammatory agents for a minimum of 4 weeks.
+- IOL Master or manual keratometry, immersion biometry or interferometry is strongly recommended to obtain optimum patient outcomes. - A waiting period of two weeks between the first and second eye is recommended in order to accurately determine the lens power for the second eye. - If inserting with forceps, the incision width should be 3.5 to 3.7 mm but no larger than 4 mm and should be at least 2.5 mm long.
+The paracentesis should be approximately 1.0 to 1.5 mm in width and approximately 2.0 mm long. - The capsulorhexis should be round (5.5 to 6.0 mm) with the anterior capsule covering the plate haptics.
+If the capsulorhexis is oval, then the lens should be rotated to ensure maximum coverage of the plate haptics. - Meticulous cortical clean-up should be performed and the lens rotated at least 90° to dislodge any hidden or trapped cortex. - Patients should be kept on a tapering course of anti-inflammatory agents for a minimum of 4 weeks after surgery.
+The surgeon may want to consider a longer course of anti-inflammatory therapy for patients with signs of residual inflammation or capsular strias.
+See fortonces 1, 4.